Vivek (actor)

 In 2009, the Government of India awarded Vivek the Padma Shri award for his contribution to the arts.
 Sathyabama University conferred Vivek with an honorary doctorate for his contribution to society through cinema.
 As a television personality, Vivek hosted a number of events and interviewed media personalities, notably A. P. J. Abdul Kalam.
 Inspired by Kalam's environmentalism, Vivek founded the Green Kalam initiative in 2010 with the mission of planting one billion trees across Tamil Nadu.

 Biography

 Early life

-Vivek was born in Perunkottur Village near Sankarankovil, Tamil Nadu, India on 19 November 1961.
+Vivek was born as Vivekanandan in the Perunkottur Village near Sankarankovil, Tamil Nadu, India on 19 November 1961.
 Vivek graduated from The American College in Madurai.